-What are buy-sell agreements?
+What are buy sell agreements?

 Life insurance is typically used to fund buy-sell agreements.
-For example, you and Joe will purchase insurance on each other, and when one of you passes away, their heirs will immediately receive the buyout amount.
+For example, you and Joe will cross-purchase insurance on each other, and when one of you passes away, their heirs will immediately receive the buyout amount.
 The surviving owner would then own the entire company.

-There are four main types of buy-sell agreements:
+There are four main types of buy sell agreements

 1. Cross-Purchase Agreement